iterative/dvc.org/static/docs/commands-reference/import.md

     usage: dvc import [-h] [-q] [-v] [-f] [--resume] url out

     positional arguments:
-      url            URL
-      out            Output
+      url            URL (see supported URLs in the description) out            Output
 ```

 ## Description

-In some cases it is convenient to add a data file to a workspace such that it
+In some cases it is convenient to add a data file or a directory to a workspace
-will be automatically updated when the data source is updated.
-One project might
+such that it will be automatically updated when the data source is updated.
+One
-produce occasional data files that are used in other projects, for example.
-Or
+project might produce occasional data files that are used in other projects, for
-a government agency might produce occasionally updated data of use in a project.
+example.
+ETL pipeline running regularly updates some data file.
+A shared dataset
+on a remote storage that is managed and updated outside DVC.

-DVC supports `.dvc` files which refer to an external data file, see
+DVC supports `.dvc` files which refer to an external data location, see
 [External Dependencies](/doc/user-guide/external-dependencies).
 In such a DVC
-file, the `deps` section lists a remote file specification, and the `outs`
+file, the `deps` section lists a remote URL specification, and the `outs`
-section lists the corresponding local file name in the workspace.
+section lists the corresponding local path name in the workspace.
 It records
-enough data from the remote file to enable DVC to efficiently check the remote
+enough data from the remote file or directory to enable DVC to efficiently check
-file to determine if the local file is out of date.
-DVC uses this data to then
+it to determine if the local copy is out of date.
+DVC uses this remote URL to
-download the file to the workspace, and to re-download it upon changes.
+then download the data to the workspace, and to re-download it upon changes.

 The `dvc import` command helps the user create such an external data dependency.

-DVC supports several types of remote files:
+DVC supports several types of remote locations:

 Type | Discussion | URL format
 -----|------------|------------